FelixEcker/sad/README.md

 sadv(iewer) uses these Units for displaying a sad in console or converting it to HTML.
 Its source code can be found in the `sadv` subdirectory.

-### Rewrite
-A rewrite of the parsing unit and sav is currently being done on the fpc_rewrite branch, the goals of this rewrite are:
-1. Cleaner Code, more maintainable code
-2. Better usability as a library
-3. Move away from OOP to Procedural

 ### Usage
 `sadv <file> [parameters] [:section]` <br>